Flambeau, 200 Blacks Confront Marshall, April 26, 1970

 Description

-A newspaper article describing the circumstances that led 200 black students to hold a "talk-in" in university President Stanley Marshall's office for about 90 minutes.
-The students gathered to demand amnesty for two black students who had been unfairly arrested, and to protest allegations of discrimination within the FSU cheerleading squad.
+A newspaper article describing the circumstances that led 200 Black students to hold a "talk-in" in university President Stanley Marshall's office for about 90 minutes.
+The students gathered to demand amnesty for two Black students who had been unfairly arrested, and to protest discrimination within the FSU cheerleading squad.

 Creator